rm¶

 Examples¶

-command deletes a single s3 object:
+The following rm command deletes a single s3 object:

 aws s3 rm s3://mybucket/test2.txt